• OVERVIEW

 • Personal statement (five questions posted on SocialWork CAS).

-Candidacy for a baccalaureate or master’s social work program by the BOA indicates that it has made progress toward meeting standards of program quality evaluated through a peer review accreditation process.
+Candidacy for a master’s social work program by the BOA indicates that the school has made progress toward meeting standards of program quality evaluated through a peer review accreditation process.
 A program that has attained candidacy status has demonstrated a commitment to meeting the standards set by the Educational Policy and Accreditation Standards (EPAS) but has not yet demonstrated full compliance.

 Candidacy applies to all program options, which includes locations and delivery methods.